 Pflueger Kent Floater Frog Antique Lure

 The Pflueger Kent Floater Frog Antique Lure was released somewhere around the early teens.
 This wooden chunk bait type series of lure carried the same model number of the previous and of the all future Pflueger Frog lures, a model series 2555.
-It would take on a multitude of names over its life span such as, the Kent Champion and the Kent Floater.
+Born in Akron, Ohio of the Enterprise Manufacturing Company, Pflueger, it would take on a multitude of names over its life span such as, the Kent Champion and the Kent Floater.
 While the lure would start off with glass eyes, it would transition to the wood eye then back to glass.
 The wood eye version is easily identifiable as the bulbous type eyes raise above the surface of the lure even more than the glass eye.
 These tell tale raised wooden eyes help date this antique fishing lure to around 1916.